 The song didn’t fare quite as well in the U.K.; it stalled at number 53.
 Nonetheless, the popularity of the song in the U.S. helped catapult the group’s self-titled debut album to number 40 on the album chart.
 A prolific succession of albums — 1985′s The Small Price of a Bicycle, 1986′s Understanding Jane and Seven Singles Deep, 1987′s If You Want to Defeat Your Enemy Sing His Song, 1988′s Blind — helped maintain a cult of numerous followers, many of whom were on board for McNabb’s impassioned song writing.
 Each album featured its own share of throwaway material and, by the time of Blind, the group was dabbling in an over-ambitious lost-map mixture of soul, funk, blooze, and rock.
 Permanent Damage After the recording of Blind, Sharrock left the group to join the Lightning Seeds; Layhe exited as well, but McNabb continued with bassist Roy Corkhill and drummer Zak Starkey, Ringo Starr’s son.
 Even after this, a number of personnel changes occurred.
 By the time 1990′s Permanent Damage was recorded, McNabb was supported by Corkhill, Dave Baldwin, Paul Burgess, and Mark Revell.
 Despite McNabb’s resilience, the album went nowhere and the group was eventually laid to rest.
 The leader began a solo career that followed the folk-rock leanings that played an increasing role throughout his band’s lifespan.
 A reformed Icicle Works have been performing occasional live dates since 2006 and this is a rare chance to see them on your doorstep.

-Tickets go on sale Friday 3rd February at 9am online from Seetickets and can be picked up in person from Bedford Esquires Bar, Planet Boutique and Mario’s Hair Design.
+Tickets go on sale Friday 3rd February at 9am online from Seetickets and can be picked up in person from Bedford Esquires Bar, Slide Record Shop and Mario’s Hair Design.